Insurance Body Shop Locators vs Independent Directories: Which Should You Trust?

 Pros

-Network shops and insurer teams often share systems and processes.
-Estimate updates, supplement approvals, and billing steps may move quicker because both sides are already connected.
+1. Faster claim coordination — Network shops and insurer teams often share systems.
+Estimate updates, supplement approvals, and billing may move faster because both sides are already connected.

 Cons